 - A. The different levels that the inputs to valuation techniques are used to measure fair value of financial and non-financial instruments have been defined as follows: - Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date.
-A market is regarded as active where a market in which transactions for the asset or liability take place with sufficient frequency and volume to provide pricing information on an ongoing basis.
-The fair value of the Group's investment in listed stocks is included in Level 1. - Level 2: Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.
+A market is regarded as active where a market in which transactions for the asset or liability take place with sufficient frequency and volume to provide pricing information on an ongoing basis. - Level 2: Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.
 The fair value of the Group's investment in foreign exchange contracts is included in Level 2.

-Level 3: Unobservable inputs for the asset or liability.
-The fair value of the Group's investment in equity investment without active market is included in Level 3.

-B. Financial instruments not measured at fair value

-The carrying amounts of cash and cash equivalents, accounts receivable, other receivables, other financial assets - current, guarantee deposits paid, other financial assets - non-current, short-term borrowings, notes payable, accounts payable, other payables and guarantee deposits received are approximate to their fair values.

-C. The related information on financial instruments measured at fair value by level on the basis of the nature, characteristics and risks of the assets and liabilities are as follows:
+- Level 3: Unobservable inputs for the asset or liability.
+The fair value of the Group's investment in equity investment without active market is included in Level 3. - B. Financial instruments not measured at fair value - The carrying amounts of cash and cash equivalents, accounts receivable, other receivables, other financial assets current, guarantee deposits paid, other financial assets non-current, short-term borrowings, notes payable, accounts payable, other payables and guarantee deposits received are approximate to their fair values. - C. The related information on financial instruments measured at fair value by level on the basis of the nature, characteristics and risks of the assets and liabilities are as follows: